Hemusqwerty/Digit-Recognizer-With-and-Without-CNN/README.md

 # Digit-Recognizer-With-and-Without-CNN
-In this project I have implemented implemented Digit Recognizer on MNIST Dataset and check the accuracy of the model
+In this project I have implemented implemented Digit Recognizer on MNIST Dataset and check the accuracy of the model Using CNN and Using Logistic Regression .